MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/register-app-azure.md

 - An Azure AD account.
     In most cases, this account is the same as your Business Central account,

-## Register an application for Business Central in Azure Active Directory using the Azure portal
+## Register an application in Azure Active Directory

 In this first task, use the Azure portal to register an application for Business Central on your Azure AD tenant.
 As part of the registration, you'll also give the relevant services access to the application.
 The purpose of registration is to ensure [!INCLUDE [prodshort](../developer/includes/prodshort.md)] on-premises and the services to know each other's Azure Active Directory (Azure AD) details.